-Tesla’s Model 3 is the company’s highly-anticipated compact saloon, sitting below the Model S in the line-up, but still promising long driving ranges.
+Tesla’s Model 3 is the company’s popular compact saloon, sitting below the Model S in the line-up, but still promising long driving ranges.
 With prices competing against the established executive saloon competition of Audi, BMW, Jaguar, Lexus, and Mercedes Benz, the Model 3 looks set to prove a huge seller in the UK.

 Tesla Model 3 Range